Walecznych Street

 Walecznych Street is a street in the Saska Kępa neighborhood of the Praga-Południe district in Warsaw, Poland.
 It runs perpendicular to the Vistula river, stretching from Wał Miedzeszyński Street to the Exhibition Canal.

 The street is primarily lined with residential buildings, including several from the interwar period, four of which are listed in the Registry of Cultural Property.

-The street's name, meaning "Valiant", reflects Poland's struggles for independence during World War I, aligning with the naming convention of nearby streets such as Obrońców Street (Defenders Street) and Zwycięzców Street (Victors Street).
+The street's name, meaning "Valiant", refers to Poland's struggles for independence during World War I, consistent with the naming convention of nearby streets such as Obrońców Street (Defenders Street) and Zwycięzców Street (Victors Street).

 History

 Walecznych Street is located in one of the oldest parts of Saska Kępa.
 Its name was officially designated by a Warsaw City Council resolution on 27 September 1926.
 Much of the development between Wał Miedzeszyński Street and Saska Street dates to the 1930s.
 A wooden house at 37 Walecznych Street, a remnant of Olenders architecture, is a notable historical feature.
 After the German occupation, the Warsaw Reconstruction Office preserved the street's existing transportation role.

-Following World War II, the street became home to artists such as painter Jan Cybis, photographer Leonard Sempoliński, and his son, painter Jacek Sempoliński.
+Following World War II, Walecznych Street became home to artists such as painter Jan Cybis, photographer Leonard Sempoliński, and his son, painter Jacek Sempoliński.
 The street also housed the collection of furniture, weapons, paintings, and artistic crafts of Tadeusz Wierzejski.
-The street's architecture and history are utilized by public institutions and private companies for activities such as city games and guided walking tours.
+Public institutions and private companies host activities such as city games and guided walking tours on the street.